cybergis/real_time_heat_exposure_with_LBSMD/README.md

-# Mapping Real-time Heat Exposure with Social Media Data
+# Mapping Dynamic Human Sentiments of Heat Exposure with Location-Based Social Media Data

-Author: Fangzheng Lyu
-Email: flu8@illinois.edu

-This github repo is attached to the manuscript Mapping Real-time Heat Exposure with Social Media Data.
+This github repo is attached to the manuscript Mapping Dynamic Human Sentiments of Heat Exposure with Location-Based Social Media Data.
 The code can be directly run on the platform CyberGISX at https://cybergisxhub.cigi.illinois.edu/ with confidential.
 This study aims to explore the possibility to used location-based social media data to map people’s exposure to heat by analyzing real-time social media Twitter.

 How to Use this code on CyberGISX?